Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Related work

 \subsubsection{\acs{MC} Dropout}

-\ac{MC} Dropout~\cite{gal2016dropout} interprets dropout training as a form of approximate Bayesian inference.
-While computationally convenient, the approximate posterior is implicitly defined by a fixed Bernoulli dropout mask, which imposes a rigid uncertainty structure across the network and limits its capacity to capture complex posterior landscapes.
-Empirical studies have confirmed this limitation: Djupsk{\aa}s et al.~\cite{djupskaas2026unreliable} demonstrate that \ac{MC} Dropout tends to produce uniform uncertainty across the input space, failing to capture increased uncertainty in extrapolation and interpolation regions.
+\ac{MC} Dropout~\citep{gal2016dropout} interprets dropout training as a lightweight variational Bayesian approximation and has become a practical route for estimating predictive uncertainty without redesigning the full network.
+This makes it an important stochastic uncertainty baseline rather than a non-Bayesian alternative.
+However, the posterior approximated is implicitly defined by a fixed Bernoulli dropout mask, which imposes a rigid uncertainty structure across the network and limits its capacity to capture complex posterior landscapes.
+Empirical studies have confirmed this limitation.
+In this regard, \citep{djupskaas2026unreliable} demonstrate that \ac{MC} Dropout tends to produce uniform uncertainty across the input space, failing to capture increased uncertainty in extrapolation and interpolation regions.

 Several approaches have attempted to address \ac{MC} Dropout's structural constraints at the algorithmic level.
-Variational Dropout~\cite{kingma2015variational} reinterprets Gaussian Dropout within a variational framework, enabling learnable dropout rates through the local reparameterization trick.
-Concrete Dropout~\cite{gal2017concrete} further extends this idea by employing continuous relaxations of discrete dropout masks, allowing automatic tuning of dropout probabilities during training.
+Variational Dropout~\citep{kingma2015variational} reinterprets Gaussian Dropout within a variational framework, enabling learnable dropout rates through the local reparameterization trick.
+Concrete Dropout~\citep{gal2017concrete} further extends this idea by employing continuous relaxations of discrete dropout masks, allowing automatic tuning of dropout probabilities during training.
 However, these methods remain fundamentally constrained by the dropout paradigm.
-Although Concrete Dropout enables automatic tuning of dropout probabilities, it parameterizes uncertainty through per-layer dropout rates rather than per-weight distributions---the posterior still operates via stochastic masking rather than continuous density estimation over weight space.
+Although Concrete Dropout enables automatic tuning of dropout probabilities, it parameterizes uncertainty through per-layer dropout rates rather than per-weight distributions ---the posterior still operates via stochastic masking rather than continuous density estimation over weight space.

-Complementary to these structural improvements, numerous post-hoc calibration methods have been proposed to recalibrate \ac{MC} Dropout's uncertainty outputs~\cite{laves2019temperature,laves2020calibration,zeevi2025ratein,ledda2023dropout}.
-Yet such approaches primarily operate at inference time and cannot overcome the fundamental posterior expressiveness constraints inherent to dropout-based approximations.
+Complementary to these structural improvements, numerous post-hoc calibration methods have been proposed to recalibrate \ac{MC} Dropout's uncertainty outputs~\citep{laves2019temperature,zeevi2025ratein,ledda2023dropout}.
+However, such approaches primarily operate at inference time and cannot overcome the fundamental posterior expressiveness constraints inherent to dropout-based approximations.